Development of a rational route for vehicles. Calculation of logistics costs for transport

 • efficient use of vehicles;

-Routing of transportation is the drawing up of routes for the movement of rolling stock or its sequence between the points of production and consumption.
-It is performed for homogeneous goods requiring the same type of rolling stock for transportation.
+Transportation routing is the drawing up of rolling stock routes or its order of movement between points of production and consumption.
+It is performed for homogeneous goods that require the same type of rolling stock for transportation.

-Routing of transportation in rail transport can be called the organization of trains at the points of loading (one or more) from wagons loaded here and passing without processing at least the initial technical station, where the formation plan provides for the first processing.
+Routing of transportation in railway transport can be called the organization of trains at loading points (one or more) from cars loaded here and passing without processing at least the initial technical station, at which the formation plan provides for the first processing.

-The dynamics of the routing level in Russia from 2009 to 2014 is presented in Table 1.
+The dynamics of the routing level in Russia from 2009 to 2014 are presented in Table 1.

-From the data in Table 1, it can be seen that the level of routing increased in 2014 compared to 2009 by 7.8%, which is a positive trend.
+The data in Table 1 shows that the level of routing increased in 2014 compared to 2009 by 7.8%, which is a positive trend.

-Route classification is shown graphically in Figure 1.
+The classification of routes is presented graphically in Figure 1.

 Figure 1 - Classification of sending routes